michalswi/owrap/README.md

 ### > run app [webui version]
 ```
+$ you might use predefined system prompts from ./prompts,
+include 'prompts' dir in the same folder where 'owrap' app

 $ ./owrap -web
 2025/12/28 16:19:44 web UI listening on :8080 (model=gemma3:4b, prompt=default, chars=481)